Join a free guided tour to see highlights of the Changing face of Victoria exhibition in the Dome Galleries.

 The Changing face of Victoria exhibition is on Level 5 of the Dome Galleries, overlooking the La Trobe Reading Room in the heart of the Library.

-If you'd like to borrow a portable audio loop unit before joining a guided tour or attending an event, ask your tour guide or staff in the Russell Street Welcome Zone for assistance.
+If you'd like to borrow a portable audio loop unit before joining a guided tour or attending an event, ask your tour guide or staff in the Swanston Street foyer for assistance.

 Note: this tour is for the general public.
-For school tours, browse our range of programs for primary and secondary school groups, led by education professionals.
+For school tours, browse our range of schools programs for primary and secondary students, led by education professionals.